 You have the right to opt out, regarding the future processing of your information.
 Opting out will not affect the lawful basis for processing of your data before you opted out.

 In order to do this, please use any of the preferred methods of communication below

-There are many different ways in which we could obtain your data
+There are different ways in which we obtain your data

 The categories of data that we collect are as follows:

 In order to process your application, we will perform a soft credit check on you with one or more Credit Reference Agencies (“CRAs”).

 To do this, we will supply your personal information to CRAs and they will give us information about you.
 The information we will supply to the Credit Reference Agency will include information from your application and about your financial situation and financial history.
 CRAs will supply to us both public (including the electoral register) and shared credit, financial situation and financial history information and fraud prevention information.